 An unusual or allergic reaction to glimepiride, other medications, foods, dyes, or preservatives

 How should I use this medication?

-Elderly patients over 65 years old can have a stronger reaction and need a smaller dose.
+People 65 year and older may have a stronger reaction and need a smaller dose.

 What if I miss a dose?

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.